proxmox/proxmox-backup/docs/introduction.rst

 In July 2020, we released the first beta version of Proxmox Backup Server, followed by the first stable version in November 2020.
-With support for incremental, fully deduplicated backups, Proxmox Backup significantly reduces network load and saves valuable storage space.
+With support for encryption and incremental, fully deduplicated backups, Proxmox Backup offers a secure environment, which significantly reduces network load and saves valuable storage space.